indrajithbandara/palcu.github.com/now.md

 * meditating using the Headspace app
 * logging the food using cronometer.com

-# Old

 ## Week 17 from 2016

-What I am doing specifically this week:

 * going to my final week of university
 * learning calculus